ksync/ksync/docs/commands.md

 - `ksync version`

     Print out version information for the local binary.
 If the server binary is reachable and healthy, print information for that as well.

+- `ksync update`

+    Check the current binary version and compare it against the latest stable release on GitHub.
+If the latest release is newer than the local version, download the update.